Biosafety Guidelines

 History of Biosafety

-The principles and professions of biosafety have developed concurrently through the American Biological Safety Association (ABSA).
+The principles and practice of biosafety have developed concurrently through the American Biological Safety Association.
 As briefly described by the Federation of American Scientists, the first meeting was held in 1955 with the military members, as the focus addressed The Role of Safety in the Biological Warfare Effort.
 Succeeding meeting attendees included the United States Centers for Disease Control and Prevention (CDC) and the NIH, universities, laboratories, hospitals, and industry representatives.
-From then, written regulations covered the shipment of biological agents, safety training and programs, and the development of biological safety level classification.[4]
+Following these meetings, written regulations covered the shipment of biological agents, safety training and programs, and the development of biological safety level classification.[4]
 International issues on biosafety and studies on the individual or group of agents became the focus in the 1980s.
 Aside from studies focusing on specific biohazard levels of pathogens, new strategies were developed to enhance bio-risk assessment capacities, biosecurity, and biocontainment measures, including biosafety regulation through national and international policies.
 Other industries, such as agriculture and biotechnology, are now considering biosafety applications.

 Epidemiology of Laboratory-Acquired Infections